websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-results/understanding-low-level-search-options.md

    Enter at least one index name in the *Indexes* setting.
 To follow this example, use *liferay-0*.

-1. Configure the Custom Filter to use the search bar’s default query parameter (*q*) and add a query to the search:
+1. Configure the Custom Filter to use the search bar's default query parameter (*q*) and add a query to the search:

    Enter _q_ in the Custom Parameter Name field.